Alternative to Hitchd

-Best Hitchd Alternative for Couples Who Need a Full Wedding Planner
+Hitchd Alternative for Couples Who Need Full Wedding Planning

-The best Hitchd alternative for full wedding planning is Kaiplan — $79 one-time.
+The best Hitchd alternative for full wedding planning is Kaiplan - starting at $10/mo or $50 lifetime with LAUNCH50.
 Hitchd is a registry tool.
 It has no planning features, no budget management, no vendor tools, and no seating chart.
 If you need a registry, Hitchd is a solid option.
 If you need to actually plan a wedding, you need a different tool.

 | Feature | Hitchd | Kaiplan |